 Did you know that:

 Recordings as diverse as those of John Philip Sousa’s band, the very first African-American recording artists, immigrant groups, early jazz bands, symphony orchestras and even speeches by U.S. presidents are difficult to hear due to our dysfunctional copyright system.
 (For some examples, view the recording timeline.)
-HRCAP supports strong and effective copyright to protect legitimate interests of creators, but it also believes that our laws need to be changed and that copyright should not be used to lock up our history.
+HRCAP supports strong and effective copyright to protect legitimate interests of creators, but it also believes that copyright should not be used to lock up our history.

 The irony is that no one benefits under the current system, not the public, not recording artists, not even copyright owners.
 The goals of HRCAP are to advocate for changes to the law that respect creators but at the same time encourage the preservation of our rich and varied audio heritage, and enable greater public access to that heritage.
 If you share these goals, explore this site to learn more, sign our petition, or make a contribution to one of the organizations that make up HRCAP.

 Exciting developments: subsequent to the formation of HRCAP and the increased involvement of its members in Washington there have been several positive developments.
 In December 2011, after considerable study, the U.S. Copyright Office issued a report to Congress basically endorsing HRCAP's position and recommending that pre-1972 recordings be brought under federal law, which would for the first time establish a public domain for the oldest U.S. recordings.
 In February 2013 the Library of Congress issued its long-awaited National Recording Preservation Plan, which made the same recommendation and also urged action on orphan works and preservation exceptions.
-Later the same year Rep. Bob Goodlatte, chairman of the House Judiciary Committee, which is responsible for copyright legislation, announced a series of hearings to work toward a comprehensive updating of copyright law.
-Register of Copyright Maria Pallante has called this "The Next Great Copyright Act."
-HRCAP will continue to actively follow and contribute to these discussions.
+In 2018, after much haggling, Congress passed the Music Modernization Act which incorporates some of HRCAP's recommendations.
+We celebrate this long-overdue overhaul of American's terribly unbalanced copyright laws, and view it as a positive first step in the direction of preserving our recorded heritage and making it fully available to present and future generations.

 Tell Your Friends!